CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/SQL/Businesslogic.md

 ```

 ### LookupRule_owner.udf_BR_LookupRule_name.sql
-In the model a lookup businessrule has a mapped source entity.
+In the model a lookup business rule has a mapped source entity.
 With the information in the model an implementation can be generated that performs a lookup query on the mapped source entity.

 ```sql
 -- @XGenComment(This is the function template for all lookup rules in the DWH)